 - MTU - Maximum Transmit Unit

 Larger datagrams greatly reduce overhead at all points in a network path.
-Jumbo frames (9000 MTU) are the minimum required for multigigabit throughput.
-If a network path has a smaller MTU (e.g. 1500), then it is almost certain that some component of the path is not multigigabit (see above).
+In some environments, jumbo frames (9000 MTU) may be required for multigigabit throughput.
+If a network path has a smaller MTU (e.g. 1500), then it is likely that some component of the path is not multigigabit (see above).
 For speeds approaching or exceeding 10 gigabits per second, Super Jumbo frames (up to 65536 MTU) may be required.

 - QoS / Throttling